zqushair/Frontapp-MCP/README.md

 ## Security Considerations

-- Store API credentials securely using environment variables
+- Store API credentials securely using the credential manager with AES-256 encryption
+- Generate strong encryption keys using the provided script: `npm run generate-key`
+- Enable HTTPS for all communications using the built-in HTTPS support
+- Generate self-signed certificates for development: `npm run generate-cert`
+- Use certificates from trusted certificate authorities for production
 - Verify webhook signatures to ensure they come from Frontapp
-- Use HTTPS for all communications in production
 - Implement rate limiting to prevent abuse
 - Validate all incoming data to prevent injection attacks